dogweather/forkful/content/en/haskell/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request is the act of asking a web server for data or action.
-Programmers do it to interact with APIs, grab web content, or communicate between services.

 ## How to:
 Let's get to the fun stuff.
 You'll need `http-client` and `http-client-tls` packages.
 Set up your stack and add them to your `package.yaml` or `.cabal` file.
 Then, run `stack build` or appropriate commands to fetch them.